MounicaBachu/Detecting-Phishing-Websites-With-Machine-Learning-In-Python/README.md

 **Objective**

 Ever since the emergence of the Internet, phishing, a fraudulent practice is always an area of concern.
 We have approached via machine learning to address this problem.
-Through this project, we comapre many supervised machine learning algorithms on an publicly available dataset that has equal number of phishing and legitimate URLs and have identified a model which effectively classifies if the given URL is a phishing site or not.
+Through this project, we compare many supervised machine learning algorithms on an publicly available dataset that has equal number of phishing and legitimate URLs and have identified a model which effectively classifies if the given URL is a phishing site or not.

 **Data Collection**